 Using almond flour took these to the next level by doing 2 things:

 - creates a softer texture without losing that incredible crunch

-You can make the slices small by slicing horizontally across, or you can make them long and elegant by slicing on the diagonal.
+You can make the slices small by cutting across horizontally, or you can make them long and elegant by slicing on the diagonal.
 I tend to keep them on the smaller side to make it easier.

 I’ve never admitted to my aunt that I changed her recipe.
 You see, my Italian side was always a little scary when it came to sharing family recipes.
 I can picture her sitting in a studded leather chair, petting her cat.